marcindahlen/Antarctica_research_2020/README.md

 1. Find how graph centrality changed over the sessions
 1. Define and investigate the summary graph
 1. Find what groups did people created
+1. Group persistence index
 1. Who was most infuential among the men?
+1. How influence shaped and how was it connected to input data patterns?
 1. How one's view about others shaped the view others had about him?
 1. A look on statistical significances
+1. Speculation: space mission predictions
 1. Summary and insights